splatlab/mantis/README.md

  There are also a couple of optional inputs:
  - `--use-colorclasses,-1`: This option runs a query over the list of color classes.
- - `--bulk,-b`: mantis supports two types of queries: bulk and serial.
- The default is `serial` unless this option is set.
  - `-k <kmer>`: mantis supports approximate queries for `k` larger than the `k` that the index and its de Bruijn graph was built with.
  `k` can only be larger than the `index k`.
 If not set, the default